Follow your dreams. Start your Small Business or Nonprofit in Cincinnati!

 Goal is to establish consumer and business relationships, increase opportunities, and assist in developing partnerships to strengthen and grow the African American business community.

 This resource provides online resources for starting a business, hiring and training, filings and payments, licenses and permits, laws and regulations, environment, financial assistance, and doing business with the state.

 Cincinnati Regional Chamber

-Provides resources regarding starting a business and finding qualified workers.
-Also, provides a searchable links database to locate small business resources and information.
+Provides resources regarding starting a business and finding qualified workers and a searchable links database is in development.